-The forests and woodlands of Wisconsin have generally deteriorated rapidly in the past fifty years as cattle have been moved from pasture to barn and human activities other than hunting have decreased.
+Most of the forests and woodlands of Wisconsin have deteriorated rapidly in the past fifty years as cattle have been moved from pasture to barn and human activities other than hunting have decreased.
 Perhaps 90% of the area once covered by forests have been converted to agriculture and of the areas that remain, only a very small percentage could be considered healthy.
 Most forested areas and woodlands today are thick with brush.
-In most cases, the brush is European buckthorn and species of honeysuckle.
-But native plants such as prickly ash and boxelder can also be considered invasive.

-At the time of settlement, the woodlands of southern Wisconsin were primarily open and park-like.
-This condition was maintained by periodic fire and herbivory by bison, elk and deer.
-The diversity of these ecosystems can be quite astounding.
-Trees, shrubs, grasses, sedges, wildflowers, and ferns are found in abundance.
-The process involved in taking a woodland or forest preserve that has been impaired by invasive species to one that resembles the healthy state at the time of settlement is a long one.
-In fact, it should not be considered a process with an end goal in mind, but rather a change in behavior that will last the lifetime of the land owner and hopefully beyond.
+The process of taking a woodland or forest preserve that has been impaired by invasive species to one that resembles the healthy state at the time of settlement takes time and patience.
+In fact, it should not be considered a process with an end goal in mind, but rather a change in behavior that will last the lifetime of the landowner and hopefully beyond.

 Once native ground covers become established it is time to reintroduce fire.
 From that point onward, your woodland should be on a positive trajectory.
 But, always remember, as mentioned early on, forest restoration is a process that must become a behavior.
 Periodic burning and active husbandry are required in perpetuity.